Why patents are not proof

 How this guide treats device claims

 Every device claim is mapped to its source type: patent, independent test, or marketing copy.
-If it lacks a primary source, it is labeled as allegation.
+A patent is primary evidence of the patent record, not of performance.
+If a claimed outcome lacks appropriate test evidence, the guide labels that outcome unverified.